 I was so worried that she might do it more often if she sees me reacting to what she said/ has done.

-So what I did was, I lowered my voice, widened my eyes and told her that smoking will hurt our lungs.
+So what I did was, I lowered my voice, almost whispering, widened my eyes and told her that smoking will hurt our lungs.
 That smoking will make breathing hard and that we might go to the hospital if that happens and we won’t be able to play anymore.
-I said all of this in a hushed up, almost whispering tone while putting up a finger.
+I said all of this in a hushed up, whispering tone while putting up a finger.

 She was all ears.
 She was looking at me intently and when she heard all the negative things that smoking can bring, she immediately left alone the pencil and played with another toy.
 And I’ve never seen her do it again.

 I think that was the first time I ever talked to her like that.
 Maybe she sensed the importance of my words through my tone, maybe she has never heard me talk like that and she was equally alarmed as well.
-But whatever the reason was, quietly talking to her seemed to do the trick.
+But whatever the reason was, quietly talking or whispering to her seemed to do the trick.

 Give more information